-6 Real-World Ways to Surface Insights to Frontline Employees
+6 Real-World Ways to Surface Actionable Data to Frontline Employees

 Build a tool with your frontline, not for your frontline